neptune-ai/docs/docs/logging-and-managing-experiment-results/index.rst

 What is neptune-client?
 -----------------------
-|neptune-client-github| is an open source Python library that serves two purposes:
+|neptune-client-github| is an open source Python library that serves three purposes:

-#. logging machine learning experiments,
+#. :ref:`logging <guides-logging-data-to-neptune>` machine learning experiments,
-#. update existing experiment with new data and visualizations,
+#. :ref:`update existing experiment <update-existing-experiment>` with new data and visualizations,
-#. download experiment data from Neptune to local machine.
+#. :ref:`download experiment data <guides-download_data>` from Neptune to local machine.

 It is designed to be: